munasrr/Food-Delivery-App/README.md

-# 🍕 Food Delivery App
+# 🍕 QuickBite

-**Food Delivery App** is a comprehensive food ordering and delivery platform developed as the final project for a university MERN Development course.
+**QuickBite** is a comprehensive food ordering and delivery platform developed as the final project for a university MERN Development course.
 This web application is designed to streamline the process of browsing, ordering, and delivering food, providing an intuitive interface and robust features for users.

 ## Features 🚀